Xalgorithms/lib-rules-parse-ruby/README.md

 Both of these commands should complete successfully **if the build status badge above is indicating that the latest build is successful**.
-If yur encounter an error, please log an issue in this project (include the output of the failure).
+If you encounter an error, please log an issue in this project (include the output of the failure).

 ### Compiling Rules to JSON